A downloadable directory

 AuthorOrion Scribner

-Tagsalterhuman, Character Customization, Furry, nonhuman, otherkin, plural, plurality, therian, therianthrope, xenogender
+Tagsalterhuman, Furry, No AI, nonhuman, otherkin, plural, plurality, therian, therianthrope, xenogender

 Average sessionDays or more